Why does glue stick? Or Sue against Glue

 WATER TO THE RESCUE!

 How do I beat it?
 The same way that Band-Aids come off knees.
-I came back to water.
+I came back to the water.
 Water is a brilliant beautiful molecule.
 Lots of organic molecules are soluble in water, meaning they form new bonds with the water itself.
 The oxygen in water is nucleophilic so it attacks other elements.
 Water breaks bonds.

 How is it that an explosive gas (hydrogen) & another gas that promotes violent combustion (think oxygen and fire!) combine to make liquid water, which puts out fires?